oumiao-tj/longest-common-substring-problem/README.md

 longest strand of bytes
 ----------

-Please open test.py, which has input and output togethor with explanations
+Please refer to test.py.
+It takes care of input and output for binary files 'sample.1' to 'sample.10'.